 You have to find the path that works for you.
 Just because a certain approach or diet worked for your friend, or your sister, or a celebrity spokesperson on TV, that doesn’t mean it will work for you.
 Everyone is different.

 The road is not a straight line.
-Recognize that there will be good days, and then other days that are harder.
-There will be bumps, barriers and detours that have to be navigated.
+Recognize there will be good days, and other days that are harder.
+There will be bumps, barriers, and detours that have to be navigated.
 The important part – is to keep on going and don’t let the obstacles get you too far off-course.
 As psychologist Dr. Dayna Lee-Baggley says, “the key is how quickly we can get back on the wagon.”

 Discovering what does not work is a step forward.
-Maybe you start something with great intention, such as logging everything you eat into a food app or planning to drink a chocolate shake every day at lunch and you discover that it’s much harder than you had expected.
-Don’t beat yourself up –acknowledge instead that you learned something important about yourself.
+Maybe you start something with great intention, such as logging everything you eat into a food app, or planning to drink a shake every day at lunch, and you discover it’s much harder than you had expected.
+Don’t beat yourself up –acknowledge that you learned something important about yourself.
 Sometimes it means the goal you set for yourself was too difficult.
-For example, instead of logging every meal, can you just log the largest meal of the day?
+For example, instead of logging every meal, can you log the largest meal of the day?
 Or just your snacks?
-Or instead of aiming to have a shake or every lunch – what about 2-3 times a week?
-Other times, the goal you set for yourself just wasn’t right for your specific life situation.
-Maybe lunch is the one time you have to decompress from the work day and you want to enjoy a meal.
+Or instead of aiming to have a shake or every lunch, what about 2-3 times a week?
+Other times, the goal you set for yourself just wasn’t right for your life situation.
+Maybe lunch is the time you have to decompress from the work day and you want to enjoy a meal.
 In that case, having a shake for breakfast might be a better fit.

 Have trusted guides.
-Whether it’s a doctor who specializes in weight management or an experienced dietitian or the resources in this community, turn to experts you can trust for reliable information.
+Whether it’s a doctor who specializes in weight management, an experienced dietitian, or the resources in this community, turn to experts you can trust for reliable information.
 It’s too easy to get off track (and even get lost!) – so having trustworthy, reliable and trained medical experts really helps.
 Also hearing from trusted experts about the many different approaches that are available can help you find the path that is going to work for YOU.